nextgis/docs_ngmobile/source/load_geodata.rst

    Profile page on NextGIS.com.

 After profile page fill a form of Web GIS creation, where you need to choose Web GIS name, domain name and the language.
-You also need to select tarif plan (see :numref:`ngmobile_creation_form_WebGIS_pic`):
+You also need to select tariff plan (see :numref:`ngmobile_creation_form_WebGIS_pic`):

 .. figure:: _static/ngmobile_creation_form_WebGIS.png
    :name: ngmobile_creation_form_WebGIS_pic